 - Introduction to MOVES2010 – Presented October 7, 2010

 This webinar provided a general overview of MOVES for both MOVES users and non-modelers.
 The presentation used for that webinar is here: Introduction to MOVES2010 (PDF) (63 pp, 504K, October 2010)

-Hands-On Training Course for MOVES2010b
+Hands-On Training Course

-The U.S. Environmental Protection Agency (EPA) and the Federal Highway Administration (FHWA) have developed a new training course for MOVES2010b.
+The U.S. Environmental Protection Agency (EPA) and the Federal Highway Administration (FHWA) have developed a training course for MOVES2010b.
 This is a detailed, two-day, hands-on course intended for state and local agency staff who will use MOVES2010b for developing emissions inventories for SIP and conformity analyses.
 The course was designed to be self-taught in periods where no classes are scheduled, or travel budget constraints prevent attending an EPA or DOT sponsored course.
 Users can work through the modules and hands-on exercises at their convenience.

 November 2013 course update: The course was updated in November 2013 to correct several minor errors.
 Additionally, the Emission Rates module was improved based on user feedback.